b0bh00d/Hg-Suite/README.md

 with their previously captured states being irretrievably lost.

-Just as a safety net, Hg Suite will prompt you to perform the action should it detect existing snapshots in the target stging area:
+Just as a safety net, Hg Suite will prompt you to perform the action should it detect existing snapshots in the target staging area:

 > You are about to refresh snapshot entries in the "default" staging area.<br>
 > Press ENTER if this is the intent (or press Ctrl-C to abort):